Getting to Blue Cave in Croatia | Complete guide

 Green Cave

-A striking sea cave on Ravnik Island, where sunlight beams through an opening in the ceiling and illuminates the water in emerald tones.
+A striking sea cave on Ravnik Island, where sunlight beams through an opening in the ceiling and illuminates the water in greenish tones.
 Unlike the Blue Cave, you can swim inside the cave, making it a refreshing stop for snorkelling and photos.

 Srebrena Beach